weyway/oldway/content/Crafts & Guides/Cosmic Exploration.md

 Each job will have a set of analytical tasks that can be completed.
 Once you have gathered enough data, the **Exotablet** will highlight this for you.
 This section is all related to the **Cosmic Tools**, which are your crafter and gatherer relic weapons for Dawntrail.
+As you complete relic weapons, you can complete additional ones making use of the 50% increased research rewards you receive after finishing the first one.

 ### Cosmic Class Tracker
 ![[btn6.png]]